numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Some datatypes are inherently *parametric*.
 All ``np.flexible`` scalar types are attached to parametric datatypes (string, bytes, and void).
 The class ``np.flexible`` for scalars is a superclass for the data types of variable length (string, bytes, and void).
 This distinction is similarly exposed by the C-Macros ``PyDataType_ISFLEXIBLE`` and ``PyTypeNum_ISFLEXIBLE``.
+This flexibility generalizes to the set of values which can be represented inside the array.
 For instance, ``"S8"`` can represent longer strings than ``"S4"``.
+The parametric string datatype thus also limits the values inside the array to a subset (or subtype) of all values which can be represented by string scalars.

-The basic numerical datatypes are not flexible (do not inherit from ``npflexible``).
-Float64, Float32, etc. do have a byte order, but the described values are unaffected by it, and it is always possible to cast them to the native, canonical representation without any loss of information.
+The basic numerical datatypes are not flexible (do not inherit from ``np.flexible``). ``float64``, ``float32``, etc. do have a byte order, but the described values are unaffected by it, and it is always possible to cast them to the native, canonical representation without any loss of information.

 The concept of flexibility can be generalized to parametric datatypes.
 For example the private ``AdaptFlexibleDType`` function also accepts the naive datetime dtype as input to find the correct time unit.
-The datetime dtype is thus parametric not in the storage, but instead in what the stored value represents.
+The datetime dtype is thus parametric not in the size of its storage, but instead in what the stored value represents.
 Currently ``np.can_cast("datetime64[s]", "datetime64[ms]", casting="safe")``
 returns true, although it is unclear that this is desired or generalizes to possible future data types such as physical units.